A Skull Train Story, Stands alone

 Dog-Breath stuck his finger into the blood caked below his nose and dabbed 3 teardrops under his eye for the three Waks he killed with the ax.

 Old-Man-Loggin knelt and streaked mud across below each eye.
 “Too many to count,” he said out loud.

 I seen Nan rub her five fingertips across a stone from the firepit, touch all five to her forehead leaving soot prints, her children, I knew.
 Then, one more to her cheek below her eye.
 A teardrop!
 Nan has a kill?

 I got no paint?
 Ha!
 I got my Littles.
-I streaked spit and dirt below my eyes, like Old Man Loggin.
-I got too many to count, too!
+I streaked spit and dirt in a line acrost my eyebrows.
+Like Old Man Loggin, I got too many to count, too!

 Eyes touched eyes.
 We each nodded to each other.
 We were ready to die today.

 “Loggin Folk!”
 I dunno who shouted it.
 I shouted it back.
 We all shouted it back.